Snapshots of Food Industry News

 Mother’s Recipe acquires Elmac Agro Manufacturing

-Mother’s Recipe will invest an additional Rs.10 crore in the next few months to modernise Elmac’s manufacturing capacity.
-The advantage that the acquisition will bring to Mother’s Recipe is that it will be able to get a foothold in the hotels, restaurants and catering (HoRaCa) space, a segment which they have entered just six months back.
-Under the Elmac brand Mother’s Recipe is targeting sales of Rs.70 crore in the East where the brand presently has 20 per cent turnover.
-This acquisition will see Mother’s Recipe grow from 20 to 25 per cent to 30 per cent in the current financial year against a turnover of INR 200 crore.
-They expect to grow up to 35 per cent in the coming years and could go in for other acquisitions.
-The India food industry is growing at a CAGR of 10 per cent and is expected to touch US $200 billion in 2015.
+Mother’s Recipe will invest an additional Rs.10 crore in the next few months to modernize Elmac’s manufacturing capacity.
+The advantage that the acquisition will bring to Mother’s Recipe is that it will be able to get a foothold in the hotels, restaurants, and catering (HoRaCa) space, a segment which they have entered just six months back.
+Under the Elmac brand, Mother’s Recipe is targeting sales of Rs.70 crore in the East where the brand presently has 20 percent turnover.
+This acquisition will see Mother’s Recipe grow from 20 to 25 percent to 30 percent in the current financial year against a turnover of INR 200 crore.
+They expect to grow up to 35 percent in the coming years and could go in for other acquisitions.
+The India food industry is growing at a CAGR of 10 percent and is expected to touch the US $200 billion in 2015.

 India’s Oil-meal exports plummet In October

 According to Solvent Extractors’ Association (SEA) in October India’s oil-meal exports fell by almost 94.3 percent year-on-year.
 Buyers bought only 13,716 tonnes of oil-meal as there were no takers for the expensive Indian rapeseed meal and soymeal.
 The Mumbai based trade body, SEA, said that India sold 763,113 tonnes of oil-meal in the seven months leading to October as compared to1.26 million tonnes sold in the same period last year.
 India is a leading oil-meal exporter to Southeast Asia but this October has seen sales plummet.